 The main symptom of a cystic hygroma is the presence of a soft, spongy lump.
 This lump most commonly appears on the neck.
 However, a cystic hygroma can also form in the armpits and groin area.

 Cystic hygromas range in size from smaller than a quarter to as large as a baseball.
 Larger growths may interfere with movement or cause other difficulties.

 During this test, you’ll lie on an exam table while your doctor cleans your belly with an iodine solution.
 Using ultrasound as a guide, your doctor will then use a needle to take a sample of fluid from the amniotic sac.

 Cystic hygromas aren’t treated while the baby is in the womb.
 Instead, your doctor will closely monitor your baby’s health.
 Cystic hygromas found early in pregnancy sometimes go away before birth.
 You’ll likely need to schedule your delivery at a major medical center in case there are complications at the time of birth.

-A cystic hygroma is usually treatable if it’s found after birth.
+A cystic hygroma is usually treatable if it’s present at birth or develops later.
 The first step of treatment is surgery.
 The entire growth must be removed to prevent it from coming back.